 When is a project considered part of the Stadium?¶

 In order to be considered part of the Stadium, a project must show a track record of alignment with the Neutron core project.
 This means showing proof of adoption of practices as led by the Neutron core team.
 Some of these practices are typically already followed by the most mature OpenStack projects:

-Exhaustive OpenStack CI coverage: unit, functional, and tempest coverage using OpenStack CI (upstream) resources so that Grafana and OpenStack Health support is available.
+Exhaustive OpenStack CI coverage: unit, functional, and tempest coverage using OpenStack CI (upstream) resources so that Grafana support is available.
 Access to CI resources and historical data by the team is key to ensuring stability and robustness of a project.
 In particular, it is of paramount importance to ensure that DB models/migrations are tested functionally to prevent data inconsistency issues or unexpected DB logic errors due to schema/models mismatch.
 For more details, please look at the following resources:

 More Database related information can be found on: